bivex/puppet_mailserver/README.md

 1. **Secrets:** Change all default passwords in the manifest variables.
 2. **Reverse DNS (PTR):** Configure a PTR record for your IP to match your mail hostname (e.g., `IP -> PTR -> mail.yourdomain.com`).
 This is critical for Gmail/Outlook delivery.
 3. **SSL Certificates:** While the manifest generates self-signed certs, replace them with Let's Encrypt for production.
-Update the paths in the manifest.
+A helper script is provided at `/usr/local/bin/get-ssl-cert.sh`.
+4. **DNS Records:** Follow the template generated in `/root/dns-records.txt` to set up SPF, DKIM, DMARC, CAA, and BIMI records.
-4. **Validation:** Test your final score via [mail-tester.com](https://www.mail-tester.com).
+5. **Validation:** Test your final score via [mail-tester.com](https://www.mail-tester.com).
 Aim for 10/10.

 ## 🧪 Testing